Unprotect-Project/Unprotect_Submission/README.md

 Before writing a proposal, we recommend that you review an [example](https://search.unprotect.it/technique/kill-process/).

-To add a technique, you can fork this repository, create a folder containing the name of the technique, and add the details.
+To add a technique, you can fork this repository, create a folder in the [techniques section](https://github.com/fr0gger/Unprotect_Submission/tree/main/techniques) containing the name of the technique, and add the details.
 You have a sample model available [here](https://github.com/fr0gger/Unprotect_Submission/tree/main/techniques/template_description).
 Once you've added your technique, you can PR.

 More details on the process of adding, modifying, or updating a technique can be found below.